celianloisel/Miss-Meteo/README.md

 ## Contributing

-Contributions to this Memory Game project are welcome!
+Contributions to this Api project are welcome!
 If you find any issues or have ideas for improvements, please open an issue or submit a pull request.

 1. Fork the repository.